gradio-app/gradio/guides/real_time_speech_recognition.md

 Using `gradio`, you can easily build a demo of your ASR model and share that with a testing team, or test it yourself by speaking through the microphone on your device.

 This tutorial will show how to take a pretrained speech to text model and deploy it with a Gradio interface.
 We will start with a ***full-context*** model, in which the user speaks the entire audio before the prediction runs.
 Then we will adapt the demo to make it ***streaming***, meaning that the audio model will convert speech as you speak.
-The streaming demo that we create will look something like this (try it!):
+The streaming demo that we create will look something like this (try it below or [in a new tab](https://huggingface.co/spaces/abidlabs/streaming-asr-paused)!):

 <iframe src="https://hf.space/gradioiframe/abidlabs/streaming-asr-paused/+" frameBorder="0" height="350" title="Gradio app" class="container p-0 flex-grow space-iframe" allow="accelerometer; ambient-light-sensor; autoplay; battery; camera; document-domain; encrypted-media; fullscreen; geolocation; gyroscope; layout-animations; legacy-image-formats; magnetometer; microphone; midi; oversized-images; payment; picture-in-picture; publickey-credentials-get; sync-xhr; usb; vr ; wake-lock; xr-spatial-tracking" sandbox="allow-forms allow-modals allow-popups allow-popups-to-escape-sandbox allow-same-origin allow-scripts allow-downloads"></iframe>